Gaussian regularization for resonant states: open and dispersive optical systems: Numerical implementations

 The calculation of the complex wavenumbers of RS's depends on an extrapolation of the experimental data on complex permittivities (or permeabilities in cases involving magnetic materials) from the real axis of frequencies or wavelengths.
 Such an extrapolation depends critically on both the accuracy of the experimental data and on the accuracy of the analytic model used for the extrapolation.

 Data on the complex refractive index of gold as a function of frequency are available in Volume 1 of he comprehensive collection due to Palik~\cite{palik}.
-The simplest widely used analytic expression for this data is that of the Drude model, which may be written in terms of the angular frequency $\omega$ as~\cite{Sauvan2013},
+The simplest widely used analytic expression for this data is that of the Drude model, which may be written in terms of the angular frequency, $\omega$, for gold~\cite{Sauvan2013} and silver~\cite{yang-Ag} as: